Tokenization vs. Augmentation: A Systematic Study of Writer Variance in IMU-Based Online Handwriting Recognition: Experiments

 \subsection{Datasets}

 We utilize the right-handed subset of the OnHW-Words500 dataset \cite{imu_cnn_lstm_2}, which contains 13-channel handwriting data collected from 53 subjects using a sensor-enhanced pen developed by STABILO International GmbH.
 This dataset is provided with two distinct evaluation protocols: \ac{WD} and \ac{WI}, which represent splits by words and by writers, respectively, using 5-fold cross-validation.
-We employ both splits to evaluate the model against distribution shifts in characters and individual handwriting styles between the training and test sets, as illustrated in Appx.~\ref{app:visualize_character_distribution}.
+We employ both splits to evaluate the model against shifts in character distribution and individual handwriting styles between the training and validation sets, as illustrated in Appx.~\ref{app:visualize_character_distribution}.